qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/theming.rst

 Parsing LESS files
 ==================

-There different ways for parsing LESS files into CSS.
+There are different ways for parsing LESS files into CSS.

 * `LESS website <http://www.lesscss.org/>`_: If you are working on source variant of qooxdoo mobile, you can include less.js, and link LESS in output file directly.
-More details about this variant, can be found on official .

 * `Guard-LESS <https://github.com/guard/guard-less>`_: A guard extension that compiles .less files to .css files when changed.
-It listens on folders or set of LESS files for changes, and triggers re-compiling of CSS files automatically.
+It listens on folders or a set of LESS files for changes, and triggers re-compiling of CSS files automatically.
 This should be your choice, if you are familar to guard.

-* `Simpless <http://wearekiss.com/simpless>`_: Similar to functionality of Guard LESS, but with more comfortable usage, because of UI is an application called .
+* `Simpless <http://wearekiss.com/simpless>`_: Similar to functionality of Guard-LESS, but with more easier configuration and usage, because of a graphic user interface.
 It also compiles LESS to CSS files automatically on file change.
 Simpless is available for every platform (Windows, Mac OS, Linux).